 Scheduling time throughout the week to do something social can be helpful, especially if it feels like you have limited time or there is a lot on your plate.
 Whether you’re interested in joining a fitness class, book club or student organization, getting involved on campus and becoming a regular is a great way to meet new people and form friendships.
 In fact, the more you show up, the easier it may be to connect with other people who are regulars as well.

-There is no one way to make friends, and that’s okay.
+There is no “right” way to make friends.
 Trying out different approaches to meet people can help you find what works best for you.
 Here are a few ideas to try:

 Connect with other Buffs and resources